 AmazonBasics Nonstick Cookware Set, Pots and Pans – 8-Piece Set – Best Starter Set

-- 8-piece nonstick cookware set includes 8-inch fry pan, 10-inch fry pan, 1.5-quart sauce pan with lid, 2 quart saucepan with lid, and 3-quart casserole pan with lid
+- 8-piece cookware set includes 8-inch fry pan, 10-inch fry pan, 1.5-quart sauce pan with lid, 2-quart saucepan with lid, and 3-quart casserole pan with lid

-- Aluminum body with non-stick coating for easy cooking and cleaning--BPA-free
+- Nonstick coating for easy cooking and cleaning; BPA-free

-- Spiral bottom heats evenly, compatible with gas, electric, and glass stovetops (note: not induction compatible)
+- Spiral bottom heats evenly; compatible with all cooktops, except for induction

 Maybe you’re just starting your cooking journey, and you’re trying to decide what the best cookware would be, not only for your glass stovetop but also to get a handle on that whole cooking thing in general.